Ghostkeeper/MetaProgrammingWorkshop/notes.md

 5. Demonstrate effect with `python3`:
 	```
 	>>> from m0debugging import *
-	Wrapping a function!
+	Decorating a function!
-	Wrapping a function!
+	Decorating a function!
-	Wrapping a function!
+	Decorating a function!
 	>>> add(3, 4)
 	add
 	7